Home

 Humpback whale watching, during their breeding season, which runs from January to March, you can start seeing their arrivals around November and the last stragglers leave San Juan del Sur around April.
 And year round we sometimes see Blue Whales off our coast line!

-Humpback Whale
+Humpback Whale breaching in Nicaragua

 Whale watching season runs from January to March in Central America

 and Nicaragua is the winter breeding ground for the humpback whales.
 Humpbacks live in the oceans and seas around the world and migrate up to 25,000 kilometers each year.
-They feed in the summer in the polar waters and migrate to the tropics to breed and give birth in the winter.
+They feed in the summer in the polar waters and migrate to the tropics to breed and give birth in the winter

 Humpback whales grow to be about 52 feet (16 m) long,